Diffuse Domain Methods with Dirichlet Boundary Conditions: Advection-Diffusion Problems

 This is a straightforward application of the approach described in \cref{subsection:approach2} for DDM2 (\cref{meth:ddm2}).
-However, this approximation of the advection term does not guarantee that the resulting bilinear form is positive definite: \begin{exmp} For simplicity, we will look at a 1D example of our model problem
+However, this approximation of the advection term does not guarantee that the resulting bilinear form is coercive. \begin{exmp} For simplicity, we will look at a 1D example of our model problem

-We apply DDM1 for the diffusion and add \cref{eq:advLi} to approximate the advection term on the extended domain $[-0.675, 0.675]$.
-The signed distance function is given by $r(x) = |x| - 0.5$.
-Furthermore, we take $\epsilon=0.035$ and a uniform grid spacing of $h=0.01$, giving us $7$ elements across the interface.
-The solution is approximated with a linear Lagrange finite element space with the basis $\{\eta^i_h\}$.
-This means we can construct vectors $x$ for which $x^TAx = 0$, where $A$ is the system matrix such that $A_{ij} = a(\eta_i, \eta_j)$.
-For example, fixing an element in the left boundary interface to 1, and selecting another point in the other right interface, then numerically convergence to corresponding $x$ below.